Frequently Asked Questions

 There are many different types of stem cells, however, including adult or mesenchymal stem cells, which are derived from bone marrow and adipose tissue (more commonly referred to as fat).
 While there is ample reason for the fascination -- as well as the controversy -- associated with the “pluri-potential” embryonic stem cells capable of transforming into any body part, the mesenchymal stem cells found in bone marrow and fatty tissue are also quite versatile and can differentiate into cartilage and bone.
 There is a high likelihood that these stem cells also possess the ability to differentiate into other mesodermal elements that include blood vessels, connective tissue, fat, and nerve tissue.

-No. We only retrieve and use adult mesenchymal stem cells (MSCs).
+No. We only retrieve and use adult mesenchymal stem cells (MSCs) or autologous, cord blood cells stored at a registered lab.
 These stem cells are fully capable of differentiation into functioning cartilage, bone, ligaments, muscles, blood vessels, as well as certain organs.

-No. Only your own adult mesenchymal stem cells can be used.
-There is no chance of receiving anyone else’s stem cells, as they are harvested and reinserted immediately.
-There is no risk of outside contamination or rejection from DNA or stem cells from other sources.
+No. Only your own adult mesenchymal stem cells or autologous cord blood cells (stored at a registered cryostorage lab) can be harvested or used.
+Receiving anyone else’s stem cells is not part of our current protocol.
+With your own cells, there is no risk of outside contamination or rejection from DNA or from stem cells that come from other sources.